Matt Eidson

-Matt Eidson is an American politician.
-He is a Democrat representing District 43 in the North Dakota House of Representatives.
+Matt Eidson is an American author and former politician.
+He represented District 43 as a Democrat in the North Dakota House of Representatives.

 Personal life

 Eidson was in the United States Marine Corps from 2008 to 2015, and served in Iraq and Afghanistan.
-He earned a Bachelor of Arts degree from the University of North Dakota in 2018, and is currently pursuing a Master of Arts degree.
+He earned a Bachelor of Arts degree from the University of North Dakota in 2018, as well as a Master of Arts degree in 2021.
+He is currently pursuing a Master of Fine Arts degree in creative writing from West Virginia University.

 Political career

 In 2018, Matt Eidson ran for election to one of two District 43 seats in the North Dakota House of Representatives.
 He and fellow Democrat Mary Adams won, defeating Republicans Ben Olson and incumbent Richard Becker.

-As of June 2020, Eidson sits on the following committees:
+During his term, Eidson sat on the following committees: